mchl-schrdng/LookerQueryCost-ChromeExtension/README.md

 3. Enable "Developer Mode" if it's not already enabled.

-4. Click on "Load Unpacked" and select the directory where you cloned the repository to.
+4. Click on "Load Unpacked", select the directory where you cloned the repository, and select the folder called "LookerQueryCost".

 ## Usage